 “Before the four shows were over, we had used up every song we knew.
 So Janis and I started doing some solo numbers because we could learn them really fast, but those four weeks kind of ate us up!
 But we did it, it was an amazing experience, and the first time Bob Marley & the Wailers appeared on an American television show.”

-And, as was the custom of variety progams of the era, comedy skits were part of the show.
+As was the custom of variety programs of the era, comedy skits were also part of the show.
 “They didn’t know how to do a show any other way, really.
 There was no not doing it.
 That was not an option then.
 That was part of what seemed to make up a variety show [e.g. Donny & Marie, The Captain & Tennille, Sonny & Cher].
 We had two rooms at opposite ends of a hallway, with a little pile of writers in each room.
 And one pile of writers were the CBS guys.
-They had done the dean martin show, had written gags for lots of variety show people.
+They had done the Dean Martin Show, had written gags for lots of variety show people.
 And at the other end of the hallway were Bruce Valanch and Fay Hauser, Tim’s sister, who if you remember how outrageously Bette Midler used to dress, especially when she first went on the Carson show.
-Fayette dressed her, and Fayette was a great artist in her own right, in many ways, and they were on opposite ends of the hall.
+Fayette dressed her, and Fayette was a great artist in her own right, in many ways…and they were on opposite ends of the hall.
 And Bruce and Fay were writing like, weird stuff for us, and then we had the old guys’ stuff — and the weird stuff — and we tried to blend them, and running back and forth…

 “So, that went down much better in Europe.
 And I remember performing in maybe Gutenberg in Sweden, and looking out at the audience, and I believe we were singing ‘Four Brothers,’ so you know there’s a lot of vocalese in that.
 So I’m looking at the audience seeing people singing along to the vocalese, for whom English is a second language.
 It takes having been exposed to that music.”